BarRaiser

 It is important to remember that each organization’s technology, processes, and circumstances may vary.
 For accurate and specific compliance information, it is recommended to consult legal experts and AI professionals.

-• Companies must perform bias audits of their AEDTs to assess their impact on selection rates and scoring rates across various categories.
+• Companies must perform bias audits of their AEDTs to assess their impact on selection and scoring rates across various categories.

 • The results of the bias audits, along with other required information, must be made publicly available.